 The ecosystem should seamlessly integrate with your LMS, content library and other technologies.
 Your current investment in traditional technologies will always have a place.
-You need a tech provider that can knit your traditional learning programs with new-style learning programs in a learner-centric, mobilefriendly way to help your employees become a future-fit workforce.
+You need a tech provider that can knit your traditional learning programmes with newstyle learning programmes in a learner-centric, mobile-friendly way to help your employees become a future-fit workforce.